Home

 The Nike of Samothrace, G...

 And this is another representation of Nike, from her temple in Ephesus, Turkey.
-You will notice her traditional attributes: the wings and the wreath she holds in her hand:
+You will notice her traditional attributes: the wings, a wreath she holds in one of her hands and a palm leaf in the other hand:

 Nike goddess of victory